|Home > Browse Our Collection > Computers > Osborne > Osborne 1|

-The Osborne 1, was very popular.
+The Osborne 1 was very popular.
 In 1982, over 125,000 Osborne computers were sold and in 1983 Osborne announced that it would produce an IBM compatible portable computer, to be called the "Vixen."
 However, Compaq Computers beat Osborne to the market with their own IBM compatible machine.
-Osborne 1 sales dropped off as people waited for the "Vixen" and Osborne Computers went into bankruptcy, and never recovered the market share for portable microcomputers.
+Osborne 1 sales dropped off as people waited for the "Vixen" and Osborne Computers went into bankruptcy.

 Osborne 1 Manuals: